-Find a good chiropractor requires some diligence; it's important to do some homework ahead of time.
+Find a good chiropractor requires a little diligence; it is important to do some homework ahead of time.

-Someone who is able to crack the whip and be a bully if need be.
-Like if you are not doing your rehabilitation, or missing consultations, or are a smoker; any doctor worth his salt should at least once say what needs to be said.
+You also need someone who is able to crack the whip and be a bully if need be.
+Like if you are not doing your rehabilitation, missing consultations or are a smoker; any doctor worth his salt should at least once say what needs to be said.
 I could go on.
 Getting on top of a difficult neck or slipped disc takes a commitment on your part too.

-For example, if you are suffering from severe lower spine pain and an aching leg, the greatest single factor counting against you will be smoking; the joint just doesn't get enough oxygen to heal.
-And when your DC fails, the surgeon will tell you the same thing.
+For example if you are suffering from severe lower spine pain and an aching leg, the greatest single factor counting against you will be smoking; the joint just doesn't get enough oxygen to heal.
+And when your DC fails, the surgeon will tell you the same thing; at least cut back at this time.

 Where do you start in your mission to find a good chiropractor?